-LIFT (Link and Inspire for Tomorrow) is a place-based strategy, in partnership with Racine Unified School District, that creates partnerships between neighborhoods and resources.
+LIFT (Link and Inspire for Tomorrow) is a place-based strategy, in partnership with Racine Unified School District and with support from Andis Foundation, that creates partnerships between neighborhoods and resources.
 It connects families from LIFT sites and the surrounding neighborhoods with resources focused on academics, family relationships and health and social services.
 Community schools increase opportunities for children to succeed in school by adding the kinds of resources known to make a difference: increased parental involvement in children’s education; extra learning opportunities through educational enrichment; consistent access to adult guidance and support and ready access to physical, dental and mental health services.
 Your continued support of our LIFT strategy within the community school model makes a difference in the lives of families, children and the entire community.
 United Way of Racine County has three community schools: Knapp, Julian Thomas and Mitchell.

 Learn more about our community school work